neuspeedruns/Leaderboards/categories/Four-Bridges/Four-Bridges.md

 # Four Bridges Speedrun

-This speedrun requires crossing all four bridges (in any order) that cross the orange line.
+This speedrun requires crossing all four bridges (in any order) that cross the orange line as fast as possible.
 These bridges are:
 - Ruggles
 - ISEC Bridge (Rusty Bridge)
 - Columbus Garage Bridge